lucprincen/lucidian-tides/Sessions/2 - Session 2.md

 Chef tells he is the son of the marquis of Port Zoon, can't tell who he is supposed to delivering the box to.
 We decide to take the box with us and send Lorenzo on to Port Damali with empty hands.

 Back on [[The Serpent's Tide]], the captain asks for Stormbreaker to come into their cabin.
 Captain asks about their involvement in the Concord, why the defected.
 Stormbreaker tells it might feel a bit like a trap.
 Otherwise, Stormbreaker isn't sure what information might help.
 Captain tells that our main mission is to keep Nicodranas open to Revelry business.
 Anything that Stormbreaker knows that might help, would be welcome.
 Stormbreaker tells they're building a few new ships, because of the Revelry.
 Might be warships, designed to fight.
 Implies the high taxes are being used to fund the construction of the ships.
 Captain mentions that the taxes the Revelry takes isn't being used at least for funding endeavours that the people don't believe in, in contrary to the Concord.

+On the way to Nicodranas, Mal and Doloris work together on the scroll to try and decipher.
+They start to understand that it's both a calendar and a map, depicting the stars and passage of a moon.
+Pointing to a location where the sky is at a certain point in a certain time.
+Vial has something to do with it, but not sure what yet.
+Some divination magic, appears not to be for drinking.

+Rayna asks Bartholomew for a room to do some gardening.
+Bartholomew suggests the room where we keep the cannon balls and black powder, but T'hau isn't too keen on letting a fire genasi with a flammable gecko on their should near the barrels.

+Thau's dream:
+- they're sinking
+- spot female face in the moonlight in the water
+- tries to swim towards me, but not fast enough, she grows smaller as she fades in the distance
+- lose her eventually
+- last thing I hear is a scream
+- vision stays black for, minutes, hours, days
+- remember the face was important, but not who

+Doloris spots sails on the horizon, a merchant ship.
+Ship looks like it's made in Marquet, tripoint sails, fairly big.
+It's not up to full capacity, but that's not very unusual, as ships tend to sometimes visit multiple ports to find cargo to sell back at home.

+We discuss among ourselves and decide to go after the vessel and see if we can loot some additional cargo.
+Mal tries to signal the ship that we need help, but it seems they don't believe us and tack away.
+We ready ourselves for pursuit